 Generally each page within this guide includes:

 This guide is not comprehensive.
-For those seeking a more thorough overview of the legal research process, please consult such works as Kent Olson's Principles of Legal Research.
+For those seeking a more thorough overview of the legal research process, please consult such works as Kent Olson et al's Principles of Legal Research.
 Suffolk Law also provides a handy chart of legal research resources, comparing features and coverage.

 Please note, access to certain databases linked in this guide may be restricted to UT Law or the UT community; please see the library's Databases page that lays out access privileges.